ChrisKlug/web-dev-workshop/labs/lab12/lab12.md

 The next step is to update the grain to use it.
 And the way that state is handled, is by injecting a "state" object in the grain.

 To support that, you need to create a class to represent the state you want to use in the grain.
 In this case, it is fairly simple.
-You need to the `List<ShoppingCartItem>` instance.
+You need the `List<ShoppingCartItem>` instance.

 Create a new class called __ShoppingCartState__ inside the `ShoppingCartGrain` class